Aliases for MMP17 Gene

-MMP17 (Matrix Metallopeptidase 17 (Membrane-Inserted)) is a Protein Coding gene.
+MMP17 (Matrix Metallopeptidase 17) is a Protein Coding gene.
 Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP17 Gene